 5: Start networking

 Staying behind a canvas may be a comfort zone for artists.
 But the truth is that the more connections you make, the more opportunities you will create.

 Despite the world going digital, personal connections are still incredibly important.
-Joining an artist organization, being part of a local artist community, donating art for worthwhile causes, meeting other artists, sharing resources and tips are invaluable in forging real and strong connections with people.
+Joining an artist organization, being part of a local artist community, donating art for worthwhile causes, meeting other artists, and sharing resources and tips are invaluable in forging real and strong connections with people.
 Make sure to stay in touch by sending e-mails and interacting through social media.